Landlords’ Tax

 Revenue expenses relate to the day-to-day running and maintenance of the property and can be offset in the year they fall against your rental income.

-Capital expenditure is not a tax deductible expense against rental income, however, you may be able to offset these costs against any capital gains on the disposal of the property.
+Capital expenditure is not a tax-deductible expense against rental income; however, you may be able to offset these costs against any capital gains on the disposal of the property.

-Reductions in Mortgage Interest Relief
+Mortgage Interest Relief

 Capital Gains Tax

-When it comes to selling your rental property, you will probably be liable for capital gains tax on any gain made.
-Basic rate taxpayers pay capital gains tax at 18%, which increases to 28% for those paying tax at the higher rate.
+When it comes to selling your residential rental property, you will probably be liable for capital gains tax on any gain made.
+Basic rate taxpayers pay capital gains tax at 18%, which increases to 24% for those paying tax at the higher rate.
 It is advisable to obtain specialist advice to potentially assist with minimising any potential liability.

 Like income tax, you can offset some expenses against the CGT bill: